Federal Satisfactory Academic Progress Policy (SAP)

 Once you have completed all the academic requirements for your program of study you are no longer eligible for federal student aid funds for that program.

-Regaining Eligibility for Financial Aid for All Students
+Regaining Eligibility for Federal Financial Aid Without an Appeal

 - The student may resolve GPA and/or PACE (credits earned) deficiencies by taking courses on their own (no federal aid).
-When you have successfully completed coursework that resolves your SAP deficiency please notify the Financial Aid Office.
-You may complete and return the SAP Deficiency Form or email email@example.com.
+When you have successfully completed coursework that resolves your SAP deficiency, please notify the Financial Aid Office by emailing firstname.lastname@example.org.

 - Cumulative GPA can only be improved by taking courses at Shippensburg University.